Sky High (2020 film): Release

-The film was presented at the 23rd Málaga Spanish Film Festival (FMCE) on 22 August 2020, and theatrically released in Spain on 18 December 2020.
+The film was presented at the 23rd Málaga Film Festival on 22 August 2020, and theatrically released in Spain on 18 December 2020.

 Sequel

 In the wake of the acquisition of the film's streaming rights by Netflix, the intention to resume the fiction with an original series was reported.
 In October 2021, Netflix announced Luis Tosar, Asia Ortega, Álvaro Rico, Alana Porra, Patricia Vico, Ayax Pedrosa, Dollar Selmouni, Richard Holmes and Carmen Sánchez as cast members of the sequel series.